 Surprisingly, the extra pair of rear seats on 7-seat versions of the X-Trail is also reasonably roomy, even for adults.
 You’ll need to slide the middle row forwards a bit.
 Doing so won’t cause issues for those passengers – and the rear-most pair fold flat into the boot when you don’t need them.

 All X-Trail models starting with Visia trim get air-con, cruise control, Bluetooth connectivity and a digital radio (DAB).
 Step up to Acenta and Acenta Premium trim to get a smart panoramic glass roof, which makes the interior feel nice and airy, climate control and front and rear parking sensors.

 An electrically assisted tailgate, sat-nav and a fancy all-round camera system come with N-tec, and you’ll find a better audio system and heated leather seats in X-Trails with Tekna trim.

 Cup holders, a large glovebox, various trays and door bins provide enough space up front.
 Your storage options are more limited in the rear seats.
 There are pockets in the backs of the front seats at least to store maps you probably won’t ever use.

-Access to the rear seats is nice and easy, thanks to wide-opening rear doors.
+Access to the rear seats is nice and easy, thanks to its wide-opening rear doors.
 You can slide the seats back and forth to maximise legroom or boot space.
-There are at least 550 litres on offer with all 5 seats in use.
-Things are a lot tighter back there if you’ve got a 7-seat X-Trail.
-Fold them and the middle row flat, though, and you’ve got close to 2,000 litres to play with – that is 4 large suitcases and room to spare.
+There are at least 550 litres on offer with all five seats in use.
+Things are a lot tighter back there if you’ve got a seven-seat X-Trail.
+Fold them and the middle row flat, though, and you’ve got close to 2,000 litres to play with – that is four large suitcases and room to spare.

 Running costs and reliability